microsoft/vscode-docs/docs/remote/linux.md

 ## Updating glibc and libstdc++ on RHEL / CentOS 6

-RHEL / CentOS 6 ships with glibc 2.12 and libstdc++ 3.4.13 that does not meet the requirements for the server installed on the remote host.
+RHEL / CentOS 6 ships with glibc 2.12 and libstdc++ 3.4.13.
+Unfortunately, this does not meet the requirements for Remote Development.
 RHEL / CentOS 6 goes out of support [in 2020](https://endoflife.software/operating-systems/linux/centos), so we strongly recommend **upgrading to RHEL / CentOS 7** or higher.

 However, as a workaround, you can either build glibc manually or use the following script to install updated binaries.
 The bash script below will upgrade these libraries without having to build them.
 It is adapted from information in [this article](https://serverkurma.com/linux/how-to-update-glibc-newer-version-on-centos-6-x/), [this gist](https://gist.github.com/harv/f86690fcad94f655906ee9e37c85b174), and this [Fedora copr project](https://copr.fedorainfracloud.org/coprs/mosquito/myrepo-el6/).
 The article also includes instructions for manually building glibc if you would prefer not to use the binaries from the article.